gryan11/gryan11.github.io/_pages/home.md

 ### Internships

 **Microsoft Research 2021.** Internship with Microsoft Research RiSE group advised by  Todd Mytkowitz and Shuvendu Lahiri.
 Developed *TOGA: A Neural Method for Test Oracle Generation* using neural transformers and a specialized grammar to automatically generate unit tests that are highly effective at finding bugs (170% improvement over any other evaluated system).
-Published in ICSE 2022: <a href="https://arxiv.org/pdf/2109.09262.pdf">preprint</a>.
+Published in ICSE 2022 and awarded ACM Sigsoft Distinguished Paper Award: <a href="https://arxiv.org/pdf/2109.09262.pdf">paper</a>.